Pascoe Grenfell, 2nd Baron Grenfell: Background

-Grenfell was the son of Margaret Majendie and Field Marshal The Lord Grenfell, who had fought in the Ninth Xhosa War, the Anglo-Zulu War, and the Anglo-Egyptian War.
+Grenfell was the son of Margaret Majendie and Field Marshal Francis Wallace Grenfell 1st Baron Grenfell, who had fought in the Ninth Xhosa War, the Anglo-Zulu War, and the Anglo-Egyptian War.

 Life

 Educated at Eton, he succeeded to the barony at his father's death in 1925.
 Until 1936 he served in the King's Royal Rifle Corps.
-Having fought in World War II, he was mentioned in despatches.
-Decorated with the American Legion of Merit, he was given the Territorial Decoration in 1951.
+Having fought in World War II, he was mentioned in despatches and decorated with the American Legion of Merit; he was given the Territorial Decoration in 1951.

 He became a Deputy Speaker in the House of Lords and was appointed to the Order of the British Empire as a Commander in 1974.